 SIGNS OF BRAIN INJURY AND CONCUSSION – MN LAWYERS

-After an injury accident, a person may not initially know that they have a concussion or mild brain injury.
+After an accident, a person may not initially know that they have a concussion or mild brain injury.
 Therefore, it is important to recognize the signs and symptoms of a concussion or brain injury, so that you can get the appropriate treatment to promote healing.
 Our Minnesota TBI attorneys are experienced with brain injury and concussion cases.
-Here is an article from the U.S. Center for Disease Control that discusses signs and symptoms of a concussion or brain injury to look out for after an accident.
+Here is an article from the U.S. Center for Disease Control discussing brain injury symptoms to look out for after an accident.

 Concussion/Brain Injury